AstroPathJHU/AstroPathPipeline/astropath/hpfs/image_correction/docs/OverviewWorkflowofIm3Tools.md

 # 5.8.6.OverviewWorkflowofImageCorrectionModule
 The following is the overview workflow for the flatfield processing itself.
 This does not include the wrappers that go along with the code for the *AstroPath
-Pipeline*
+Pipeline*.

 Input Parameters: ```<base>```, ```<FWpath>```, ```<SlideID>```

-- Make sure that the *_M2.im3* files are properly resolved.
+- fixM2: Make sure that the *_M2.im3* files are properly resolved.
 Remove the original, and rename the *_M2*
   - Input
     - ```<base>```
     -  ```<SlideID>```
-- Extract parameters from the Im3s
+- ShredDat: Extract parameters from the Im3s
   - Input
     - ```<base>```
     - ```<FW_path>```